sfc-gh-dwilczak/tutorials/docs/dbt/setup/index.md

 Lets walk through the development envirement setup in dbt.

 ### Project
-As soon on you login you'll be asked to start a project an give it a name.
+As soon on you login you'll be asked to start a project and give it a name.
 ![project](images/01.png)

 We'll want to add our development envirement connection to Snowflake.